Addictions: Volume 2

-Addictions: Volume 2 is the second compilation from Robert Palmer, released in 1992.
+Addictions: Volume 2 is the second compilation album by English singer Robert Palmer, released in 1992.
 The album contained noted songs that Robert Palmer had from his Island Records albums Riptide, Sneakin' Sally Through the Alley, Pressure Drop, Double Fun, Secrets, Clues and Pride.
 This compilation has most of its songs being either remixed, remade, revoiced, or with early fades, with the exception of songs 10 and 14.